 About the Page

-Authentication: LDAP allows you to configure the authentication protocol for LDAP.
+Authentication: LDAP allows you to configure authentication for LDAP.
 LDAP requires the most settings to configure and requires the most specialization in which you must have some basic knowledge of the LDAP syntax.
 You must also have an LDAP server if you want Access Server to authenticate using the LDAP protocol.